haacked/haackbar/README.md

 ### Plugins

-Haacked-theme comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
+haackbar comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
 See [usage](https://github.com/jekyll/jekyll-seo-tag#usage) to know how to set it up.

 ## Usage